 Halloween is all about scares, but you should still feel safe this season.

-Avoid attending indoor Halloween parties, indoor haunted houses and traveling outside your community if you choose to trick-or-treat this year.
+Continue to avoid attending large indoor Halloween parties, indoor haunted houses and traveling outside your community if you choose to trick-or-treat this year.

-Even if your seasonal celebrations are outdoors, close-contact activities with nonhousehold members, like hayrides, fall festivals, trunk-or-treat events, etc., are considered higher risk.
+Even if your seasonal celebrations are outdoors, close-contact activities with non-household members, like hayrides, fall festivals, trunk-or-treat events, etc., pose some risk.

-For now, mask wearing and social distancing is still here to stay.
+For now, getting vaccinated, wearing a mask and social distancing are still best practices for staying safe and protecting those who can’t be vaccinated.
 Take care this Halloween and celebrate in ways that keep you, your family and your community safe.

-How are you practicing Halloween safety this year?
+How will you be celebrating Halloween this year?
 Tell us in the comments below.